ss880309/java-useful-tools/README.md

 # java-useful-tools

-* faster scanner in java
+1. faster scanner in java

-The sc class include BufferedReader and StringTokenizer, which make more faster than Scanner class.
+1.1 The sc class include BufferedReader and StringTokenizer, which make more faster than Scanner class.
+1.2 Don't worry about the nextLine() problem if you know that issue in Java.
+This class fix the read \r\n problem.